 In "Confession", has a police officer who moonlights as a decapitating serial killer successfully intimidate an innocent man into confessing to his murders.
 The actual murderer gets to go home free and stash another severed head in his fridge with no one the wiser.

-Suprisingly used in the series finale, where the Big Bad Wolf had, in a shocking twist from the usual endings of each episode, had escaped the dead Frankenswine and devours Dudley!
+Suprisingly used in the series finale "The Third Pig", where the Big Bad Wolf had, in a shocking twist from the usual endings of each episode, had escaped the dead Frankenswine and devours Dudley!

 Tales from the Darkside: This would sometimes happen on the show.
 For example, in one of the more notoriously terrifying episodes, "The Cutty Black Sow" the demon devours the little kid, soul and all.